Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 10

 hold of their officer & didnt I sort him

-up for letting then behave like that
+up for letting them behave like that

 officers or men.
 I am rather glad it

-happened because it is necessary the
+happened because it is necessary to be

 sooner they find it out the better.
 I told